West Bengal: BJP worker stabbed to death in Burdwan, saffron party blames Trinamool Congress

 The Bharatiya Janata Party on Thursday accused Trinamool Congress supporters of killing one of its workers in a village in West Bengal’s East Burdwan district, reports said.
 The Trinamool Congress, however, denied the allegation.

-Sushil Mondal was hacked to death in Panduk village in Ketugram.
+Sushil Mondal was stabbed to death in Panduk village in Ketugram.
 A first information report has identified three men accused of murdering Mondal.
 Though they are reportedly known to be local Trinamool Congress workers, the FIR does not mention their political affiliation.

 Abu Salim, the inspector in charge of Ketugram police station, said they were trying to verify if there was a political motive behind the murder.
 “We have received a complaint that named two persons,” Salim told Hindustan Times.
 “The accused are on the run.
 We are investigating the matter, including whether it was a political murder.”